Old Holborn: Varieties

-Old Holborn is available in four varieties; dark virginia tobacco in blue packaging, a lighter, smoother version in yellow packaging, an even lighter variety in white packaging, and an aromatic tobacco in orange packaging.
+Old Holborn is available in four varieties: dark Virginia tobacco in blue packaging, a lighter, smoother version in yellow packaging, an even lighter variety in white packaging, and aromatic tobacco in orange packaging.
 All four are available in pouches of 30g and 50g; Old Holborn is also sold in a box of ten 50g pouches and 100g drums.

-In Germany, the volume of the pouches holding the dark tobacco (blue packaging) was reduced from 50g to 40g, and later to 35g.
+In Germany, the pouches holding the dark tobacco (blue packaging) volume were reduced from 50g to 40g, and later to 35g.
 In the UK it is only available in 30g or 50g pouches.

 Popularity

 Old Holborn Blue is the most popular "dark tobacco" in England.
 In Greece, Old Holborn Yellow is the best-selling tobacco.
 At the beginning of the 21st century, the popularity of Old Holborn in other European markets grew significantly.
 The blonde has been on the market since 2011.